Wildflowers tour of Western Australia

 Cape Leeuwin & Margaret river

-Kings park Perth.
+Kings Park Perth.

-In the afternoon you have time at your leisure to explore Perth.
-This small group wildflower tour of Western Australia will come together again for a farewell dinner in the evening.
+Our small group wildflower tour of Western Australia will come together again for a farewell dinner in the evening.

 Articles about Australia published by Odyssey Traveller: